cgeisenberger/methedrine/README.md

 # Methedrine

 `Methedrine` is a web application for methylation-based diagnostic profiling of tumors.
 It can be used to predict tissue origin for [neuroendocrine tumors](https://en.wikipedia.org/wiki/Neuroendocrine_tumor).
 The code used to produce the random forest classifier and calibration model can be found in the [NEN-ID repository](https://github.com/whackeng/NEN-ID).
-For more information, please refer to our publication [Hackeng et al.]().
+For more information, please refer to our publication ([Hackeng et al.]()).

 > Note: Methedrine comes pre-packed with a html report template and a classifier + calibration models for neuroendocrine tumors.
 However, the application can easily be extended by replacing the objects declared in app.R.
 Please contact the package authors if you need help with the setup.